|Rating:||8.1 / 10|

 |Versatility||1.6 / 2|

-The one thing that really gets me thinking is what sleeping bag is best for me.
-I purchased my Mont Brindabella Hydronaute XT Sleeping Bag many years ago now and I’m starting to think I need an update.
-It is still in very good condition but being a super warm bag it is also super bulky (and heavy).
-Sleeping bag manufacturers are really pushing the design and construction boundaries now so its definitely a good time to explore.
+The one thing that really gets me thinking is what sleeping bag is best for me and with sleeping bag manufacturers really pushing the design and construction boundaries now so its definitely a good time to explore.

 So how did it go?
 The Journey Jo II has a neck tube which sits comfortably and cozily around your neck to eliminate drafts as well as a zip baffle to prevent cold entering the bag via the zip.
 This is a minor point but I would prefer a hood that is a bit larger to ease snuggling.
 For me there was a good balance between room to move and closeness that minimises airflow.